dutchcode/TradepostTop20Tracker/README.md

 ## ⚠️ WARNING: USE WITH CAUTION ⚠️

-**IMPORTANT:** This bot will sell ALL stocks in the connected account that are not part of the Tradepost.ai Top20 Index.
+**IMPORTANT:** This bot will rebalance your portfolio to match the Tradepost.ai Top20 Index.
+It will sell stocks not in the index and buy those that are.

 - **DO NOT** connect this bot to an existing account with active positions unless you fully understand and accept the consequences.
 - **ALWAYS** start with paper trading to familiarize yourself with the bot's behavior.